u0052041/How-to-build-an-elastic-structure/README.md

 # How to build an elastic structure

 ## Scenario
-The following procedures help you set up a scaled and load-balanced application, you will attach a load balancer to your Auto Scaling group.The load balancer automatically distributes incoming traffic across the instances in the group.And a cloudfront generate by load balancer.This tutorial attaches a load balancer to an Auto Scaling group when you create the group, and set up a scaling policy to be triggered of target tracking scaling policy.
+The following procedures help you set up a scaled and load-balanced application, you will attach a load balancer to your Auto Scaling group.
+The load balancer automatically distributes incoming traffic across the instances in the group.
+And a CloudFront generates by Load balancer.
+This tutorial attaches a load balancer to an Auto Scaling group when you create the group, and set up a scaling policy to be triggered of target tracking scaling policy.

 <p align="center">
     <img src="images/architect.png" width="70%" height="70%">